christosg-dev/Battleship/README.md

 This is a Java-based Battleship game where a human player competes against the computer.
-It comes with a UI built in Java Swing.
+It comes with a GUI built in Java Swing.

 **Features**
 - Interactive 10x10 Battleship grid